Men's Curl Club

 01

-Focus shampoo on the scalp and avoid scrubbing the lengths hard.
+Focus on the scalp and rinse well.
+You do not need to strip the lengths every time.

 02